 A credit card allows you to use borrowed funds to pay for goods and services.
 These funds are issued by a lender, and each cardholder is given a predetermined amount of money they’re allowed to borrow per credit cycle, known as a credit line.

-Borrowing money and paying it back later can be useful, but perhaps most valuable of all is the fact that credit cards can help you build up your credit score.
+Borrowing money and paying it back later can be useful, but perhaps the most valuable reason is the fact that credit cards can help you build up your credit score.
 If you ever plan to rent an apartment, buy a car, start a company, own a home, or *gasp* leave the family cell plan, a good credit score is something you should consider investing in.

-Many of these big life transitions involve someone (or multiple “someones”) looking 👀at your credit score.
-This number is based on your credit history – otherwise known as your official record of borrowing money and paying it back… in a timely manner.
+Many of these big life transitions involve someone (or multiple “someones”) looking 👀 at your credit score.
+A credit score is a number that is calculated based on your credit history – otherwise known as your official record of borrowing money and paying it back… in a timely manner.
 And the higher your credit score, the more likely you are to qualify for better rates, rewards products, and access to additional financing.

 Let’s revisit something – credit cards allow you to buy things even if you don’t have the money in your bank account, while debit cards only allow you to spend money you currently have.